 - It is expected that supervisors will only accept a student if they: - Can ensure there will be sufficient funding from within the department to cover the project costs - Have the subject knowledge necessary to guide the student's research - Have sufficient time to supervise the student - Will be in post long enough to ensure continuity of supervision - Recognise and accept the responsibilities both to the student and to the relevant department and the Division implicit in the supervisory relationship (further details under Responsibilities of the Supervisor below). - Divisional policy is that no individual may supervise more than six full-time equivalent students at any one time and that all students must have at least two supervisors.
-Cosupervision of a student within Oxford is counted as half, regardless of the total number of supervisors. - DGSs will also take into account submission rates when appointing supervisors - First-time supervisors should not take on a second student until the first student has successfully passed transfer of status within the timeframe set out by the Examination Regulations and the Divisional Board.
+Co-supervision of a student within Oxford is counted as half, regardless of the total number of supervisors, thus the maximum number that may be co-supervised is twelve.4 Where an individual supervises eight or more students, each of their students should have three named supervisors (however, the third supervisor may be a post-doc, in which case they would not need to meet the same requirements as the two supervisors in the 'core team'). - DGSs will also take into account submission rates when appointing supervisors - First-time supervisors should not take on a second student until the first student has successfully passed transfer of status within the timeframe set out by the Examination Regulations and the Divisional Board.